 Another type of medicinal mushroom is the shelf mushroom.
 Shelf mushrooms are quite woody and grow on the side of trees helping to decompose their dead or dying host.

 Shelf mushrooms have been used to make mushroom tea.
 You can also dry shelf mushrooms and make them into a powder to create medicinal mushroom extract or tinctures.

 To make a tea, use three to ten grams of mushroom pieces and steep them for about five to ten minutes.
 Shelf mushrooms may need to be steeped for a longer amount of time, or you may need to boil them.
 After the tea is done steeping, you may want to add honey or a similar sweetener to taste.

-Many types of medicinal mushrooms have not had enough human studies to know the most effective dosage for capsules.
+Many types of mushrooms have not had enough human studies or clinical trials to know the most effective dosage for capsules.
 Be sure to follow the directions provided with the supplement.

 Mushrooms have been used in traditional medicines all over the world for thousands of years.

 The oldest known evidence of medicinal mushroom use is by otzi the iceman.
 A man from approximately 3300 BCE that was discovered, frozen in ice.
 He was holding birch polypore, a fungus that helps fight parasites and infections.